Could a simple meeting change your academic future?

 Why is SNU is a Great Option for Working Adults?

 Southern Nazarene University understands the obstacles and life commitments that make earning your degree seem impossible.
 That’s why the programs are designed to accommodate the needs of busy working adults.
-If you’re ready to learn more about SNU’s programs, reserve a spot at an upcoming meeting today!
+If you’re ready to learn more about SNU’s programs, reserve a spot at an upcoming meeting today or request more information.

 Posted on Fri, January 19, 2018